tingerrr/typst-test/CONTRIBUTING.md

 There are two was to add PRs to main:
 1. The squash workflow: Squash all commits and add them to main.
-   It's fairly easy to get a single commit on main which is atomic, but such commits may get unecessarily large.
+   It's fairly easy to get a single commit on main which is atomic, but such commits may get unnecessarily large.
    This is avoided where possible.
 1. The rebase workflow: All commits are added individually on main.
-   This is done most often and the main reaons your commits should all individually be valid states of the repository.
+   This is done most often and the main reasons your commits should all individually be valid states of the repository.

-## Adressing Reivew
+## Addressing Review
 Say you created a PR with this history:

 ```txt